Manual for Tidycode Pl/Sql Formatter version 2.4.2

 -ncb[+-] don't remove spaces around brackets/do nothing

--rs[+-] keep the relative indentation of a select/do nothing
+-rs[+-] keep the relative indentation of a sql/do nothing

 -id[+-] indent after declarations yes/no